ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

         iii. and the top slots never work, wasting two precious locations

-2. must make ServerReady pass PCIe card detection as required (not necessary to test its driver to work), but at least the PCIe slots on server should bind to PCIe standard in voltage spec. verify by "lspci -t -nn -v "
+2. must make ServerReady pass PCIe card detection as required (not necessary to test its driver to work), but at least the PCIe slots should follow the PCIe standard in voltage spec.
+And it can be verified by commnad of "lspci -t -nn -v "

 3. must require ODM/OEM who apply for ServerReady to have a support team ready for at least one-year period after passing certification, in case the customers run into any issue with their server during evaluation.